panlab-bioinfo/GPhase/README.md

 - `gphase_final_contig.fasta` : Contig-level fasta sequence
 - `gphase_final_contig.agp` : contig level assembly result agp file
 - `gphase_final_contig_scaffold.fasta` : contig level assembly result fasta file

+# Tips
+1. The `cluster_q` and `scaffold_q` parameters are only enabled when the input mapping file format is BAM.
+If using pairs, the `mapQ` parameter of the mapping software (e.g., Chromap) can be adjusted, but it is not recommended to set `mapQ` to 0, as this will affect the accuracy of the phasing due to multiple-mapping.
+2. When assembling `polyploids`, it is recommended to use `unitig-level` assembly `sequences` and `graph` for phasing assembly.
+Generally, unitig results in fewer errors compared to contig.
+Furthermore, using unitig allows for the utilization of more assembly graph information, leading to better assembly results.
+3. GPhase can largely solve the problem of sequence collapse during assembly, but it cannot solve the problem of `large fragments collapsing` in haplotypes.

 # Test dataset
 To help you quickly verify the functionality of the software, we provide a small test dataset.
 This dataset contains input data that demonstrates the core functionality of the software.
 You can download it from this link https://drive.google.com/drive/folders/1M_ZlSHBTDwtCHGrUI6uMCVutfIweECaY?usp=sharing